JavaScript Classes & Bootcamps San Francisco

 What Can You Do with JavaScript Training?

 JavaScript allows web developers to change colors on websites, add pop-up graphics, and create drop-down menus for ease of navigation.
 The use of JavaScript to create dynamic websites has changed how people interact with websites.
-Well-designed websites that include functioning, interactive features encourage visitors to remain on the website longer and browse areas they may not have if the website was not interactive.
+Well-designed websites that include functioning, interactive features encourage visitors to remain on the website longer and browse areas they may not have if the website were not interactive.

 Developers also rely on JavaScript to create dynamic mobile and web applications.
 JavaScript frameworks such as React Native, PhoneGap, and NativeScript aid in the building of applications.
 Facebook is known to incorporate JavaScript through React Native, its open-source UI framework developed in 2015.
 Other well-known social media sites and even ride-sharing apps use JavaScript frameworks as well.